-Finally, when using the TGFF benchmarks described earlier, the MILP solved eight out of ten problem instances.
-Minimizing peak temperature directly instead of minimizing energy reduced peak temperatures by $9.41 \,^{\circ}$ C on average and up to $24.19 \,^{\circ}$ C. In addition, when compared to the method of peak power minimization, peak temperature minimization reduced peak temperatures by $1.27 \,^{\circ}$ C on average and up to $6.71 \,^{\circ}$ C.
+Finally, when using the TGFF benchmarks described earlier, the MILP solver could handle eight out of ten problem instances.
+Minimizing peak temperature directly instead of minimizing energy reduced peak temperatures by 9.41 °C on average and up to 24.19 °C. In addition, when compared to peak power minimization, peak temperature minimization reduced peak temperatures by 1.27 °C on average and up to 6.71 °C.